 During the night, your melatonin rises to peak overnight and then falls in the morning.
 Melatonin supplement pills can be purchased at any health food store.

-Some frequent flyers suggest taking melatonin after dark on the day that you fly and for several days afterwards.
+Some frequent flyers suggest taking melatonin after dark on the day that you fly and for several days afterward.

 Valerian root is another popular supplement that works like melatonin.